 Introducing the JP Australia Super Lightwind 2026.

 This is JP's fifth generation of this unique board design, and like its predecessors, it benefits from the shape developments of the slalom and super sport boards as well as the HydroFoil performance boards.
-This makes it JP's hottest toy for all light wind days, whether you ride the board with a fin or a foil.
+This makes it JP's hottest toy for all light wind days, whether you ride the board with a fin or Foil.

 You have to try it to believe how much fun you can have in almost no wind.
 Light wind blasting!